eclipse-hono/hono/tests/readme.md

 The `logging.profile` property with a value of either `prod`, `dev` or `trace` can be used to set the log level in the Hono Docker containers:

     $ mvn verify -Prun-tests -Dlogging.profile=trace

+### Running the Tests without starting/stopping the containers

+When running the tests with the `docker.keepRunning` property, the Docker containers will not be stopped and removed once the tests are complete:

+    $ mvn verify -Prun-tests -Ddocker.keepRunning

+Subsequent test runs can use the running containers and will thereby finish much faster by adding the `useRunningContainers` profile to the maven command:

+    $ mvn verify -Prun-tests,useRunningContainers

+With that profile, the Docker containers will be kept running as well.

+In order to stop and remove the Docker containers started by a test run, use:

+    $ mvn verify -PstopContainers